matheus-inacio/EntityFrameworkCore.NamingConventions/README.md

 ## Important notes

+* This repository is a rewrite of the [EFCore.NamingConventions](https://github.com/efcore/EFCore.NamingConventions)
 * If you have an existing database, adding this naming convention will cause a migration to produced, renaming everything.
 Be very cautious when doing this (the process currently involves dropping and recreating primary keys).
 * This plugin will work with any relational database provider and isn't related to PostgreSQL or Npgsql in any way.
 * This is a community-maintained plugin: it isn't an official part of Entity Framework Core and isn't supported by Microsoft in any way.